 ‘You don’t like her, do you?’

 ‘Not really.’
 She sighed, leant against the wall of the shop, and put her phone in her pocket.
 He stood back up.
-Her eyes were narrowed, clearly wondering if she could trust him – if only she knew the things he was capable of.
-‘OK, it’s like this … What kind of woman decides to marry an old widower – who, by the way, already has a son and happens to be minted, then insists he adopts her daughter as part of the deal?
-No biggie, but I was sixteen-years–old, for God’s sake, and he has a son, so it’s not like he needed another kid.
-So three years ago I was made to change my whole identity – my birth certificate, my passport, they even had to rename me at school.
-My mum said his surname would make my life easier.
+Her eyes were narrowed, clearly wondering if she could trust him—if only she knew the things he was capable of.
+‘OK, it’s like this… What kind of woman decides to marry an old widower—who, by the way, already has a son and happens to be minted, then insists he adopts her daughter as part of the deal?
+No biggie, but I was sixteen years old, for God’s sake, and he has a son, so it’s not like he needed another kid.
+So three years ago, I was made to change my whole identity—my birth certificate, my passport, they even had to rename me at school.
+My mum said Richard’s surname would make my life easier.
 Yeah, right!’

 ‘Hello!
 My name is Ella.
 Ella Fantz.
 I’ve spent the last three years being called Dumbo and hearing trumpeting noises every time I walk into a classroom.
 So yeah, that’s the kind of mum I have.’

-She was expecting him to laugh, but he couldn’t.
+Was she expecting him to laugh?
+He couldn’t.
 The silence hung thick between them.
 Ella picked at the pink skin of her thumb, pulling at a hangnail until it bled.

 She blew out a puff of air.

 ‘Right, like that’s any better.
-My real name is Arabella Imaculada Santiago De Los Rios.
+My real name is Arabella Santiago de los Rios.
 Honestly, what was my mum on when she came up with that!
-She reckons she hardly knew my dad, doesn’t even have a photo of him, but she gives me his surname and a middle name after the Virgin Mary.
+She reckons she hardly knew my dad, doesn’t even have a photo of him, yet she gives me his surname and a middle name after the Virgin Mary.
 Can you believe it?
 She’s not even religious.’
 She pulled her coat tighter around her.
 ‘Oh, and get this, she said she never even liked the name Arabella.
 So why name me it in the first place?
 The woman’s nuts.’

 ‘I like Arabella.’